cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

  - <https://github.com/join>

 Your NetID makes a great GitHub username on `github.com`.
-Be sure to use your Cornell University email address.
+If you are creating a new GitHub account, then be sure to use your Cornell email address.
+If you have an existing account it is fine for it to use a non-Cornell email address.

 Once your account is setup, please make sure you set your full name so we can know who you are on GitHub.
 Please also consider uploading a profile